datagnss/datagnss.github.io/gnss/rtk_receiver/NANO/d10p-rtk-test-kits.md

 ![D10P RTK Test Kits HRTK PINOUT](../../../images/helix_rtk/HELIX-RTK-PINOUT.png)

 Note: please notice the Rx and Tx with your device.
-4P for radio and 6P for NMEA data output for your device.
+4P for telemetry radio and 6P for NMEA data output for your external device.